Date/Time

 Target Audience

-Designed for professionals working in the Department of War / Government, government-affiliated employees, industry, as well as college students and faculty.
-Participants must register with their organizational email and will be notified of acceptance within one week of the course start date.
+Designed for U.S. citizens working in the Department of War, Government, or Government-affiliated employees, industry, as well as college students and faculty.
+Must register with your organizational email, and will be notified of acceptance within one week of the course start date

 Biography